Frequently Asked Questions

 Does Going Home Cremation Service mark up the cost of cash advance items?

 No, we do not mark up the cost of cash advance items.
-Cash advance items are death certificates, death notices in the newspaper, crematory fees, flowers, and other purchases made on behalf of the family.
+Cash advance items are death certificates, crematory fees, and other purchases made on behalf of the family.
 Unlike many funeral homes, we charge our families exactly the same amount that they cost us.

 How long does it take to get the cremated remains (ashes) and death certificates?

-If the death occurs in Maryland, we can usually return the death certificates and cremated remains back to the family within 48 hours after the death certificate is signed; in Washington D.C. within 48 hours of the Medical Examiner approving the cremation.
+If the death occurs in Maryland, we can usually return the death certificates and cremated remains back to the family within 72 hours after the death certificate is signed; in Washington D.C. within 72 hours of the Medical Examiner approving the cremation.
 (In Washington D.C. and N. Virginia all cremations must be approved by the Medical Examiner.
 This process requires extra time and paperwork.)
+T.hese times are approximate and do not include weekends or holidays

 How do we get the cremated remains (ashes) and death certificates?

 After we obtain death certificates, and the cremation process is completed, we will contact you to make arrangements to deliver the ashes, death certificates, and any other merchandise you purchased.
 We will return everything to you at your home or other place convenient for you, at a time that is convenient for you.
-There is NO ADDITIONAL COST for this service.
+There is NO ADDITIONAL COST for this service, however the contract must paid in full for us to provide delivery.

 If we order an urn does it take longer to get the ashes back?